 Courses in construction technology take one to three years to complete.
 Graduates typically find employment as site technicians, quantity surveyors, programmers, or site managers.

 Sustainable construction technology focuses on environmentally-friendly building practices.
 Green buildings emphasise energy, insulation, conservations and sustainable living.

 All construction projects need to take safety seriously.
 Therefore, safety management courses teach students all aspects of health and safety legislation relating building.

 For those interested in buildings, but less keen on working hands-on in all kinds of weathers on building sites, there are courses in architecture, interior design and Building Information Modelling (BIM).
 BIM encompass 3D building modelling as well as architectural visualisation.

 Did you know?

 Preparing the venues for the 2012 summer Olympics in London was a pretty big operation.
-How big Well let s just say that, in all, some 75,000 firms were involved throughout the process.
-It didn t come cheap either: the price of the London Aquatics Centre alone was somewhere in the region of 6 billion.
+How big?
+Well, let’s just say that, in all, some 75,000 firms were involved throughout the process.
+It did not come cheap either: the price of the London Aquatics Centre alone was somewhere in the region of £6 billion.

 For more information, take a look at the courses listed under Science and the Built Environment.